 - Provide multiple ways for guests to get support (e.g., via Gather chat, at designated help areas within the Space, using interactive objects, including instructions like PDFs or videos, etc.)

-- Show users how to use the Follow feature, disable Smart Zoom, and use live captioning.
+- Show users how to use the Request to Lead and Follow features, how to disable Smart Zoom, and how to use Chrome's live captioning.